-You will need to pay by cash for most of the guided activities.
+You will need to pay in cash for most of the guided activities.
 If you choose to avoid hotels and stay with locals without using a travel agency, you’ll need to pay by cash here as well.
 Some restaurants only accept cash.
 You may even have to pay your dives in cash on some islands.
 We had no issues with the ATM on the islands, but we were told while preparing for the trip that they can sometimes be empty.
-So don’t take any risk and travel with cash to cover most of your expenses.
+So don’t take any risks and travel with cash to cover most of your expenses.

 Don’t be afraid to eat at the small local “restaurants”.
 You will often need to book in advance for restaurants on the islands, outside of Noumea.
 Sometimes, you will not have a choice with a menu: they serve you what they have today.
 Sometimes, you will have to let them know what you want to eat in advance.
 And some places are expensive for what you actually get.
-But overall, we had great experiences eating in New Caledonia and we discovered new savours!
+But overall, we had great experiences eating in New Caledonia, and we discovered new savours!

 New Caledonia is a French archipelago in the South Pacific, located near Vanuatu.
 It is the closest foreign destination from the East Coast of Australia.

 It’s always a good idea to pack your own mask and snorkel if going to the tropics.
 Some places you can pick up germs from the snorkel.
 Advice from our local dive shop who have talked to people coming back after trips.

 That’s a very good advice indeed!
 Thank you for sharing, Carolyn!

 What a great article!
 I couldn’t agree more with all that you have advised (I’m New Caledonian).
 Especially true is the fact that there is no mass tourism in New Caledonia – an advantage and drawback all at once.